3DStreamingToolkit/docs-3dstk/large-scale.md

 # Setting up the cloud architecture

-To get started on deploying the architecture on your own subscription, please follow our tutorial [here](large-scale-tutorial.md)
+To get started on deploying the architecture on your own subscription, please follow our tutorial **[Large scale deployment tutorial](./Tutorials/large-scale-tutorial.md)**

 # Features & Limitations